The nature strip or road verge is public land within the road reservation. Council maintains

 a footway.
 The land is publicly owned and must always be accessible to Council and the

-A copy of the guidelines can be dowloaded here:
+A copy of the guidelines and works permit application form can be dowloaded here:

 If you have any queries or require further information, please contact Council’s Asset Services